ejoncas/zd-search-challenge/README.md

 ## Design Decisions

 1) In some cases I could have use higher level types such as `OffsetDateTime`, `TimeZone` and `Locale`.
 Given the simple functionality of this search tool (just string comparison) I decided to load them as a string.
 In real world, using higher level types may be a better option so we can access all the useful methods on those types.
 2) I decided to use reflection in order to get all the fields and values in a generic way.
-This adds complexity but it favours code reusability where the same `SearchService` can be used for searching any new type of entity.
+This has a performance impact but it favours code reusability where the same `SearchService` can be used for searching any new type of entity.
+I also used the `Introspector` class that has a internal cache of already reflected types.
 3) The value separator is a space so the search tool will only match full words.
 This means that a search term like `"flotonic"` will not match `"michaelburt@flotonic.com"`.
 This is said in the instructions but for the email use case I find it a bit rigid.
 Perhaps a further optimization would be to tokenize strings based on a set of different separators such as space but also `-`, `@`, `.` and `-`.
 4) For the search implementation, I decided to use an [Inverted Index](https://en.wikipedia.org/wiki/Inverted_index).
 This is a searching mechanism that will resolve search using full word match in a constant time at the cost of processing time when indexing the documents.